irl-so/irl-so.github.io/what/index.markdown

 **Surveillance architectures**

-Technically this started out as a project about the physical realities of surveillance.
-And it still is about that, insofar as it is about how surveillance requires architectural choices.
 Surveillance is a means of establishing asymmetrical power relations --- you know (or can conjecture given data) my next move, I don't know yours.
+Or, you will see my movements, and the consequences will be dire, so I will not make them.
+Certain architectures serve surveillance better than others.

 To some extent, whoever controls infrastructure controls surveillance.
 And those who get to control the infrastructure ultimately tend to be whoever has access to the most weapons --- in this case mainly weapons like the law, money, and math.

 **My IRL is not your IRL**

 All this is to say that on an interface level *there are many internets* --- for me, I access the internet primarily one mobile device and a laptop.
 These both have particular operating systems, and they've been a presence in my life for x number of years.
-There are lots of people whose internet lives take place in different architectures --- only mobile devices, only library computers between specific hours during the week, at school, at home at all hours.
+There are lots of people whose internet lives take place in different architectures --- say, only on mobile devices, only on library computers between specific hours during the week, only at school.
+I speak from a highly privileged internet, and I need to be up front about that.

-Most of the people I consider closest peers these days are friends I made on the internet.
-This probably says more about me, my demographic, and an approaching generational shift than about all people all over using the internet.